lotusnprod/lotus-manuscript/manuscript.md

 ##### Chemical Structures

 To retrieve as much information as possible from the original structure field(s) of each of the sources, the following procedure was followed.
 Allowed structural fields for the sources were divided into two types: structural (InChI, SMILES) or nominal (chemical name, not necessarily IUPAC).
 If multiple fields were present, structural identifiers were preferred over structure names.
 Among structural identifiers, when both identifiers led to different structures, InChI was preferred over SMILES.
 SMILES were translated to InChI using the RDKit (2020.03.3) implementation in Python 3.8 (src/2_curating/2_editing/structure/1_translating/smiles.py).
-They were first converted to ROMOL objects which were then converted to InChI.
+They were first converted to ROMol objects which were then converted to InChI.
 When no structural identifier was available, the nominal identifier was translated to InChI first thanks to OPSIN (Lowe et al., 2011), a fast Java-based translation open-source solution.
 If no translation was obtained, chemical names were then submitted to the CTS (Wohlgemuth et al., 2010), once in lower case only, once with the first letter capitalized.
 If again no translation was obtained, candidates were then submitted to the Chemical Identifier Resolver via the cts_convert function from the webchem package (Szöcs et al., 2020).
 Before the translation process, some typical chemical structure-related greek characters (such as α, ß) were replaced by their textual equivalents (alpha, beta) to obtain better results.
 All pre-translation steps are included in the preparing_name function and are available in src/r/preparing_name.R.

 The chemical sanitization step sought to standardize the representation of chemical structures coming from different sources.
 It consisted of three main stages (standardizing, fragment removal, and uncharging) achieved via the MolVS package.
 The initial standardizer function consists of six stages (RDKit Sanitization, RDKit Hs removal, Metals Disconnection, Normalization, Acids Reionization, and Stereochemistry recalculation) detailed in the molvs documentation.
 In a second step, the FragmentRemover functionality was applied using a list of SMARTS to detect and remove common counterions and crystallization reagents sometimes occurring in the input DB.
 Finally, the Uncharger function was employed to neutralize molecules when appropriate.

 MarvinSuite was used for traditional and IUPAC names translation, Marvin 20.19, ChemAxon.
 When stereochemistry was not fully defined, (+) and (-) symbols were removed from names.
 All details are available in the following script: src/2_curating/2_editing/structure/4_enriching/naming.R.
 Chemical classification of all resulting structures was done using classyfireR (Feunang et al., 2016) and NPClassifier API.

 From the 269,436 initial InChI, 233,652 (87%) sanitized structures were obtained, of which 176,235 (75%) had complete stereochemistry defined.
 197,392 (73%) were uploaded to Wikidata.
 From the 244,724 initial SMILES, 205,244 (84%) sanitized structures were obtained, of which 8,542 (4%) had complete stereochemistry defined.
 173,590 (71%) were uploaded to Wikidata.
 From the 49,315 initial chemical names, 27,780 (56%) sanitized structures were obtained, of which 2,324 (8%) had complete stereochemistry defined.
 23,098 (47%) were uploaded to Wikidata.
-In total, 164,308 structures with fully defined stereochemistry were uploaded as “chemical compounds” (Q11173), and 106,043 structures without fully defined stereochemistry were uploaded as “group of stereoisomers” (Q59199015) .
+In total, 164,308 structures with fully defined stereochemistry were uploaded as “chemical compounds” (Q11173), and 106,043 structures without fully defined stereochemistry were uploaded as “group of stereoisomers” (Q59199015).

 ##### Biological Organisms